How to Maintain Proper Nutrition as an Older Adult

 Eat Right Ontario recommends that older adults get at least 7 servings of fruits and vegetables per day, as they’re great sources of vitamins A, C, E, and K. For B vitamins, meat and legumes are great sources, whereas milk and other dairy products are full of Vitamin D. It’s also recommended that all older adults take a vitamin D supplement of 400 IU every day.

-Minerals are also an important part of proper nutrition, with the major ones being calcium, sodium, potassium, magnesium, and phosphorus.
+Minerals are also an important part of proper nutrition and include calcium, sodium, potassium, magnesium, and phosphorus.
 Most minerals needed for proper nutrition can be found in vegetables, meat, or legumes, so getting enough of each group is vital.

 Protein is used as energy by the body for growth and maintenance.
 It’s important for building muscle, so protein is especially important for older adults.